 Signs You Should Get Help for Kidney Disease

 If you have diabetes or high blood pressure, you have the highest risk of developing kidney disease.
 Most people do not have any signs of kidney disease until it has advanced.

 You should see your primary care doctor if your symptoms include one or more of the following:

 - Nausea, vomiting

 - Difficulty urinating

 - Fluid retention, causing swelling of your legs, ankles or feet

 - High blood pressure

-- Medications: Certain medications that help control blood pressure, blood glucose and cholesterol can slow kidney disease progression.
+- Medications: Your kidney disease may improve with medications that help control blood pressure, blood glucose and cholesterol.

 - Diet and lifestyle changes: Our dietitians will work with you to help you establish healthy eating and lifestyle habits that can improve your overall health.